AdobeDocs/campaign-classic.en/help/delivery/using/attaching-files.md

    >[!NOTE]
    >
    >The source file must be created in LibreOffice.
-The instance must be configured in keeping with the prerequisites detailed in [this section](../../installation/using/before-starting.md).

 1. Specify the label if necessary.
 1. Select **[!UICONTROL Upload file on the server]**, and then click **[!UICONTROL Update on server]** to start the transfer.